Post: 5 ATS SLA Clauses That Protect HR Teams When Systems Fail in 2026

 Expert Take

 HR technology procurement focuses on features and price while treating SLAs as standard boilerplate.
-That’s backwards.
+That is backwards.
 Features can be learned.
 Pricing gets negotiated.
-But when your ATS goes down during a hiring blitz and there’s no contractual accountability, you have no recourse.
-I’ve reviewed hundreds of ATS contracts, and the vendors with the most exploitative SLA language are always the ones charging the highest enterprise prices.
-The correlation isn’t accidental — they’re pricing in the cost of poor reliability and hiding it in the fine print.
+But when your ATS goes down during a hiring blitz and there is no contractual accountability, you have no recourse.
+The vendors with the most exploitative SLA language are consistently the ones charging the highest enterprise prices.
+The correlation is not accidental – they are pricing in the cost of poor reliability and hiding it in the fine print.

 Frequently Asked Questions